All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Affine Hyperpolygon spaces are not quotient singularities more generally

 \subsection{Resolutions of quotient singularities}

 Below, $V_1,V_2$ and $V$ will denote finite-dimensional symplectic vector spaces.

 \begin{lem} Let $G \subset \Sp(V)$ be a non-trivial finite group such that $Y = V/G$ admits a projective crepant resolution $f \colon X \to Y$.
-The Namikawa hyperplane arrangement in $N^1(X/Y)$ is non-trivial. \end{lem} Observe in this case that $Y$ is singular, because $G$ contains no complex reflections. \begin{proof} Since $V/G$ is singular, $f$ is not an isomorphism.
+The Namikawa hyperplane arrangement in $N^1(X/Y)$ is non-trivial. \end{lem} Observe in this case that $Y$ is singular by results of Shephard--Todd~\cite{ST} and Chevelley~\cite{Chevalley} because $G$ is not a complex reflection group; indeed it contains contains no complex reflections. \begin{proof} Since $V/G$ is singular, $f$ is not an isomorphism.
 Let $\mathcal{O}_X(D)$ be $f$-ample.
-By the relative Kleiman criterion \cite[Chapter~IV, \S4, Theorem~1]{Kleiman-ampleness}, the divisor $D$ is numerically positive against all (necessarily proper) curves contracted by $f$.
+The divisor $D$ is numerically positive against all (necessarily proper) curves contracted by $f$.
 In particular, $[D] \neq 0$ in $N^1(X/Y)$, so $N^1(X/Y) \neq 0$.
 Since $f$ is not an isomorphism, $0 \in N^1(X/Y)$ cannot be $f$-ample.
 Thus, there is a hyperplane containing $0$; in fact, the Namikawa arrangement is central so it lies on all hyperplanes. \end{proof}